Is nucleon spin thermalized in intermediate-energy heavy-ion collisions?

 While the detailed spin dynamics in intermediate-energy heavy-ion collisions can be simulated based on the SIBUU model described above, the spin polarization from the spin-thermalized assumption will be compared to that from transport model calculations, with the vorticity and temperature fields extracted from the bulk properties of the nuclear matter dominated by spin-averaged dynamics.
 The non-relativistic vorticity field~\cite{Jiang:2016woz} can be calculated from

-where $\vec{v}$ is the local velocity field.
+where $\vec{v}=\sum_i \vec{p}_i/\sum_i \sqrt{m^2+p_i^2}$ is the local velocity field with the summation over all nucleons within the local cell.
 In the non-relativistic limit and with the spin-thermalized assumption, the polarization of spin-$1/2$ particles is related to the vorticity field through~\cite{PhysRevC.95.054902}

 where $T$ is the local temperature.
+Various methods can be used to extract the temperature of nuclear matter in heavy-ion collisions from transport simulations~\cite{PhysRevC.85.017604}.
 In SIBUU simulations, the number density $\rho_\tau$ of neutrons and protons as well as the kinetic energy density $\epsilon_k$ in the local rest frame are used to calculate inversely the local temperature $T$ and chemical potential $\mu_\tau$, i.e.,

 where

 is the local occupation probability.

 The above kinematic vorticity has the following covariant form